 Many Hemingway aficionados visit the onetime Key West Arena, located at the corner of Thomas and Petronia streets in Bahama Village, the site of open-air neighborhood boxing matches that Hemingway often refereed.
 Today the popular Blue Heaven Restaurant, where the food is “Caribbean casual,” is located at the former arena site.

 Each July, Hemingway’s life, work and love for Key West are honored during the city’s Hemingway Days celebration.
-The festival features literary readings, a popular look-alike contest and a short story competition directed by Hemingway’s granddaughter, critically acclaimed author Lorian Hemingway.
+Events include literary readings and presentations, a popular look-alike contest and a short story competition directed by Hemingway’s granddaughter, critically acclaimed author Lorian Hemingway.

 Internationally renowned playwright Tennessee Williams discovered Key West not long after Hemingway’s departure.
 Williams first visited Key West in 1941 and returned several times — completing “Summer and Smoke” on the island in 1946 — before his 1949 purchase of the unpretentious 1431 Duncan St. house that would become his home for the rest of his life.